MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/configure-openid-settings.md

 ---
-title: "Configure OpenID Connect provider settings for a portal in Dynamics 365  | MicrosoftDocs"
+title: "Configure OpenID Connect provider settings for a portal in Dynamics 365 for Customer Engagement  | MicrosoftDocs"
 description: "Instructions to add and configure OpenID Connect provider settings for a portal." ms.custom:
   - dyn365-portal